Tamagawa Products for Elliptic Curves Over Number Fields: Tate's Algorithm Over

 \section{Tate's Algorithm Over $\mathcal{O}_K$}

-Tate's algorithm (see \cite[Section 4.9]{SilvermanAdvanced}) is an iterative process that returns the Kodaira type and the Tamagawa number of an elliptic curve $E/K$ at $\mathfrak{p}$.
-As such, Tate's algorithm allows us to compute $\delta_{K,\mathfrak{p}}(c).$ A single iteration of the algorithm consists of 11 steps.
+Tate's algorithm (see \cite[Section 4.9]{SilvermanAdvanced}) is an iterative process that returns the Kodaira type and the Tamagawa number of an elliptic curve $E/K$ at $\mathfrak{p}$, which allows us to compute $\delta_{K,\mathfrak{p}}(c).$ A single iteration of the algorithm consists of 11 steps.
+Select a uniformizer $\pi$ and denote the corresponding valuation on $K_v$ by $v_\pi$.
 If the model for $E$ has minimal $v_\pi(\Delta)$ over the $\pi-$integral models for $E$, then the algorithm terminates during the first ten steps, which correspond to each of the ten Kodaira types.
 We refer to such elliptic curves as \emph{$\pp$-minimal models}.
 However, if $E$ is not $\pp-$minimal, then, at Step 11 of Tate's algorithm, we scale $(x , y) \mapsto (\pi^2 x, \pi^3 y).$ The substitutions from Step 1 through 10 of Tate's algorithm guarantee that $E$ is $\pi-$integral after Step 11.
 A non-minimal model $E$ then loops back into Step 1 of Tate's algorithm.
 Tate's algorithm eventually terminates as the scaling at Step 11 decreases $v_{\pi}(\Delta)$ by $12$.
 At the step in which the algorithm terminates, the Tamagawa number of $E/K$ at $\mathfrak{p}$ is determined.
 After determining the proportion of elliptic curves with a fixed Tamagawa number that terminate at each step, we sum these proportions over all steps to compute $\delta_{K,\pp}(c)$.